-13.05 Provision of sufficient resources to the Head of Paid Service, Finance Officer and Monitoring Officer
+9.05 Provision of sufficient resources to the Head of Paid Service, Finance Officer and Monitoring Officer

-The Board will provide the Head of Paid Service, the Finance Officer and the Monitoring Officer with such offices, accommodation and other resources as are in their opinion sufficient to allow their duties to be performed.
+The Board will provide the Head of Paid Service, the Finance Officer and the Monitoring Officer with such resources as are in their opinion sufficient to allow their duties to be performed.

-13.06 The Proper Officer
+9.06 Functions of The Proper Officer

-The Board's Proper Officer shall be the Chief Executive Officer of the Board.
+The Board's Proper Officer shall be the Chief Executive Officer of the Board, responsible for the organisation structure and services provided by the organisation.

-13.07 Conduct
+9.07 Conduct

-Officers will comply with the Officers' Code of Conduct set out in Part 4 of this Constitution.
+Officers will comply with the Officers' Code of Conduct and policies in the Employee Handbook.

-13.08 Employment
+9.08 Employment